Why are bees in trouble?

 - If you have a lawn, stop mowing some portion… you’d be surprised what flowers will drop in over time.
 Sow clover (white clover may even be mowed at highest setting).
 Let dandelions live!
 They’re one of the first pollen-rich sources to spring up, and also one of the last to go.
 Their pollen and nectar are especially accessible to a great diversity of bee species throughout the year.

-- Even small balcony gardens with hanging baskets, potted native plants, and a small dish of water with pebbles, can help bees passing by!
+- Even small balcony gardens help pollinators passing by.
+Try adding hanging baskets, potted native plants, veggies/herbs, and a small dish of water with pebbles.

 Offer more than just food for bees

-- Provide homes for native bees (bee blocks for mason, leafcutter, and other wood-cavity nesting solitary bees, and bare sunny soil for mining, sweat, and other ground-dwelling solitary bees).
-For mason bees, make sure there’s a source of damp soil nearby in early spring.
+- Provide homes for native bees (bee blocks for mason, leaf-cutter, and other wood-cavity nesting solitary bees, and bare sunny soil for mining, sweat, and other ground-dwelling solitary bees).
+For mason bees, make sure there’s a source of mud nearby in early spring.

 - In summer, place a shallow dish of water out with some pebbles in it, so that bees (and other insects) can easily drink without drowning (bees get thirsty too, and honey bees use the water to help cool their hives on hot days).